hombrenieve/CoverControl/README.md

 2.  **Virtual Switches (2):** Two virtual switches, one for opening and one for closing the cover.
     * The switches will change their status when the virtual cover sends a message, this app will process and send to the appropriate topic depending on the switch.
     *   Each switch will publish its status (open/close) via MQTT.
+    *   The switches are configured to auto turn-off after one second (so it does just one pulse)
 3. **Home Assistant:**
    * The home automation platform that sends commands to the virtual cover.
    * Receives status messages from the virtual switches.